 - Veneers reflect light similarly to natural enamel.
-Because veneers are layered with medical-grade ceramic, they offer optimal translucency.
+Because veneers are layered with medical-grade ceramic, they offer optimal translucency and opalescence.
 This offers truly lifelike results.
 In fact, once in place, they are virtually indistinguishable from your natural teeth.

 - Veneers are stain-resistant.
 Porcelain smile improvements don’t stain like tooth enamel does.
 Therefore, your veneers can remain bright and dazzling for many years to come.

 - Veneers are stronger and more durable than composite resin.
 Tooth surface chips and cracks can also be repaired with cosmetic dental bonding.
 However, the composite resin used in this procedure is not as strong as porcelain.
 In addition, it is opaquer.
 As a result, the outcome is not as natural.